Some Classes of Absolutely Norm Attaining Weighted Shift operators on Directed Graphs: Introduction and Preliminaries

-Recently Pandey and Paulsen \cite{spectralcharacterizationofAN} proved that the spectrum of a positive $\mathcal{AN}$ operators contains atmost one eigenvalue with infinite multiplicity.
-In this paper, we are able to construct examples of $\mathcal{AN}$ positive operators defined on $\ell^2(V)$ having more than one eigenvalue with infinite multiplicity in the spectrum.
+Recently Pandey and Paulsen \cite{spectralcharacterisationofAN} proved that the spectrum of a positive $\mathcal{AN}$ operators contains atmost one eigenvalue with infinite multiplicity.
+Later Venku Naidu and Ramesh characterised positive, self adjoint and normal absolutely norm attaining operators \cite{onabsnorm}.
+Bala and Ramesh characterised absolutely norm attaining hyponormal operators \cite{hyponormalabs}.
+Then absolutely norm attaining paranormal and $\ast$-paranormal operators were characterised by Ramesh and Bala respectively \cite{hyponormalabs, ANparanormal, Representationandnormalityof*-paranormalAN}.
+In this paper, we give examples of $\mathcal{AN}$ positive operators defined on $\ell^2(V)$ having more than one eigenvalue with infinite multiplicity in the spectrum.
 Also we study $\ast$-paranormal and quasi-$\ast$-paranormal operators on $\ell^2(V)$ setting and give some examples.
 We study some properties of absolutely norm attaining quasi-$\ast$-paranormal operators.
-Here we find an invariant subspace for the operators and prove that this invariant subspace became a reducing subspace under some conditions.
-Also we prove a structure theorem for the above classes of operators.
+In the last section, we study quasi-$\ast$-paranormal weighted composition operators and Lambert operators on graph settings and illustrate some examples.
+We also comment on norm attaining weighted composition operators.